-Have you seen all of those fabulous framed art walls and just thought there is no way you would be able to achieve this wall art idea?
-While I am here to tell you that it is actually easier than you think to hang your own gallery wall.
+Have you seen all of those fabulous framed art walls and just thought there is no way you could achieve this wall art idea?
+While I am here to tell you that it is easier than you think to hang your gallery wall.
+Follow our step-by-step guide to hang a 9-picture layout for your family photos.

 *Disclosure: I only recommend products I would use myself and all opinions expressed here are our own.
 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
 Read our full privacy policy.